PreventionBy Mayo Clinic staff

 - Avoid unnecessary use of antibiotics.
 Antibiotics are sometimes prescribed for viral illnesses that aren't helped by these drugs.
 Take a wait-and-see attitude with simple ailments.
 If you do need an antibiotic, ask your doctor to prescribe one that has a narrow range and that you take for the shortest time possible.

-- Bartlett JG, et al. Clinical recognition and diagnosis of Clostridium difficile infection.
+- Venugopal AA, et al. Current state of Clostridium difficile treatment options.
 Clinical Infectious Diseases.
-2008;46(suppl):S12.
+2012;55:S71.

 - Vancomycin hydrochloride.
 Micromedex Healthcare Series. http://www.micromedex.com.
 Accessed March 27, 2013.